osrf/gazebo_tutorials/apply_force_torque/tutorial.md

 ## Introduction

-This tutorial will explain how to apply force and/or torque to models during the simulation using the graphical user interface.
+This tutorial will explain how to apply force and/or torque to models during simulation using the graphical user interface.

 ## Applying force and torque examples